LixiangZhao98/PointCloud-Visualization-Tool/README.md

 - Add `RenderDataRunTime` script to an empty GameObject (you can name it whatever you like, here we call it "scriptObj").
 Assign the `particleMat` and `Vis center` in the public field.
 The visualization will always follow the `Vis center` when start.
 - Create a new script and add it to GamoObject "scriptObj".
 And we can write the C# code in it.
 The following are some examples to visualize the point cloud data.
 ### Load data from binary files and visualize
+To load data from binary files, we can simply call `DataMemory.LoadDataByByte(fileName)`.
+An example is as follows:
 ```c#
 void Start()
 {